AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ## Examples

 Sample applications written in Python and the C programming language are provided for ANAVI Infrared pHAT under MIT license in GitHub.
-All examples have been tested on **Raspbian**.
+All examples have been tested on **Raspberry Pi OS** (previously known as Raspbian).

 Open a terminal and execute the follow the steps by step instructions to install all dependencies and to get the source code:

 * Install dependencies:

 ```
-sudo apt-get update
+sudo apt update
-sudo apt-get install -y git git-core vim python-dev python-rpi.gpio  wiringpi i2c-tools
+sudo apt install -y git vim libi2c-dev python3 i2c-tools
 ```

 * Download the examples for ANAVI Infrared pHAT